Spin the District 2022 Posters

 Ascentra – sHELOC TV Spot

-When Ascentra Credit Union’s animated mascot Fran needed a break from the endless demands of parenthood and home ownership, Ascentra’s HELOC (home equity line of credit) came to her rescue with a new pool.
+When Ascentra Credit Union’s animated mascot Fran needed a break from the endless demands of parenthood and home ownership, Ascentra’s HELOC (home equity line of credit) came to her rescue with a new pool—and Ethic® Creative Works stepped in with a fun commercial to commemorate it.
 “Fran is dreaming of lazy days with her favorite floaty, because sHELOC’d it and dropped it on a swimming pool!”

 Part of a small series of TV spots featuring a variety of purchases, this thirty-second HELOC commercial was written and created for broadcast, but is versatile enough to be used again online as OTT content.